virtimus/tinyHomeServer/README.md

 [F1 - UserLAnd](https://www.youtube.com/watch?v=SiihcFD1fGI)

 UserLAnd is an open-source Android app which allows us to run Ubuntu as a base platform for other software.

-User can
+User can:

 - ssh access to tinyHomeServer
 - install Ubuntu packages
 - use commandline tools
 - use adb to control Android part

 [F2 - Shell](https://www.youtube.com/watch?v=O-TR90wMyCI)